AI Policy Tracker

 Denver's Data Center Moratorium & the GES Coalition

 The driving force was the Globeville-Elyria-Swansea (GES) Coalition, a grassroots group of residents from Denver's predominantly Hispanic neighborhoods that have historically borne a disproportionate pollution burden.
 When CoreSite began building a 600,000-square-foot data center campus in Elyria-Swansea, the GES Coalition organized months of behind-the-scenes lobbying with council members.
-Hundreds of neighbors packed a town hall after the developer skipped a community meeting over "safety concerns."
+Hundreds of neighbors packed a February 24 town hall after the developer skipped a community meeting over "safety concerns."
 Residents cite data centers' massive electricity and water consumption as threats to an already overburdened community.

 The 54-Organization Coalition Letter

-This has opened a significant rift in Colorado's progressive coalition.
+This opened a significant rift in Colorado's progressive coalition.
 During five hours of legislative testimony, union representatives warned that SB 102 would drive good-paying jobs to Wyoming, aligning labor with the data center industry against environmentalists — a split that complicates both parties' legislative strategies heading into midterms.

 PauseAI, Stop AI, and the Global Protest Movement

 A network of grassroots organizations has emerged demanding a pause on advanced AI development until safety and democratic governance can catch up.
 PauseAI, founded in 2023 by Dutch entrepreneur Joep Meindertsma, has grown into a global movement with local chapters organizing protests, town halls, and lobbying campaigns.
-In February 2026, PauseAI UK staged the largest-ever protest focused specifically on AI in London.
-The U.S. chapter, led by former animal welfare activist Holly Elmore, runs local groups in cities across the country.
+The U.S. chapter is led by Holly Elmore, a biologist and AI safety advocate who previously led advocacy at the effective altruism organization Rethink Priorities before founding PauseAI US.

 Headwinds to Watch